There’s a unique doctrine to the Seventh Day Adventist church that other Christian denominations and groups don’t share.

-We then come to something which is more difficult to understand, however, once you do see the scriptural references to this then it does make sense – even though it goes against what modern Christianity now teaches.
+We then come to something more difficult to understand; however, once you see the scriptural references to this, it does begin to make more sense, even though it goes against what modern Christianity now teaches.

-Well bottom line, this judgement is identified by the Seventh Day Adventists to be timed well before that point of meeting Christ.
-It’s still in heaven, but ourselves are actually still here on earth at that point.
+Well, bottom line, this judgment is identified by the Seventh Day Adventists to be timed well before that point of meeting Christ.
+It’s still in heaven, but we are actually still here on earth at that point.

-Let’s begin with the book of Daniel and two key references to this judgement activity in the heavenly sanctuary.
+Let’s begin with Daniel's book and two key references to this judgment activity in the heavenly sanctuary.

-Firstly, chapter seven has the most detailed biblical description of judgement in heaven.
+Firstly, chapter seven has the most detailed biblical description of judgment in heaven.

-Applying a Historicism perspective to this as per all the old Reformers, this must beginn after 1798 and take place befire Christ’s coming when His kingdom is then given to the true saints.
+Applying a Historicism perspective to this as per all the old Reformers, this must begin after 1798 and take place before Christ’s coming when His kingdom is then given to the true saints.